 So, you have decided to search for one of the best ASIC forex brokers on offer?

 If that is the case, then you have come to the right place.
-Of course, ASIC is the regulatory body of Australia and extremely relevant if you are an Australian forex trader.
+Of course, ASIC is the regulatory body of Australia and extremely relevant if you are an Australian forex trader and you are looking for the best Australian forex brokers.

 Not only that though, even if you are a forex trader based outside of Australia, you can take great comfort in dealing with the levels of trust and transparency that ASIC regulated brokers offer.